Seth22/Student-Loan-Debt/README.md

 *May work better in google sheets, I created it in Google sheets to calculate my own college cost*

 *Hopefully it will help you please enjoy :D -Seth/SJB*

-*Please note currently only works in terminal with an IDE but I may create a GUI executable in the future*